 The Real World: Denver

-LoDo has transformed in some profound and indelible ways since The Real World: Denverย debuted in 2006.
-Its skyline has become crowded with chic condos and tall office buildings as evidence that the Denver neighborhood has increasingly become a fashionable, sought-after place to live and work in over the years.
+LoDo has transformed in some profound and indelible ways since The Real World: Denver debuted in 2006.
+Its skyline has become crowded with chic condos and tall office buildings as evidence that the Denver neighborhood has increasingly become a fashionable, sought-after place to live and work over the years.

-For the uninitiated, The Real Worldย follows diverse and unacquainted groups of twenty-somethings who live together in different cities.
+For the uninitiated, The Real World follows diverse and unacquainted groups of twenty-somethings who live together in different cities.
 Hookups and drunk yelling abound.
 In the 28-episode series, cast members wine and dine at local Denver bars and restaurants, adventure in nearby mountain terrains, and make out in hot tubs.
-It’s vapid and predictable, and could be considered a harbinger of the party culture that defines much of LoDo today 14 years later.

-Featuring the late and beloved comedic actor Robin Williams,ย Mork & Mindyย was a spinoff sitcom based on an episode ofย Happy Days.
-Set in 1970’s Boulder, Colorado, the show is about an alien named Mork sent to Earth to observe human life.
-Humor isn’t allowed on Mork’s home planet, which is another reason the absurdly lovable being is kicked sent away from home to study humans Colorado.
+Featuring the late and beloved comedic actor Robin Williams, Mork & Mindy was a spinoff sitcom based on an episode of Happy Days.
+Set in 1970s Boulder, Colorado, the show is about an alien named Mork sent to Earth to observe human life.
+Humor isn’t allowed on Mork’s home planet, which is another reason the absurdly lovable being is kicked and sent away from home to study humans in Colorado.

 Those Who Can’t